 Toydarian Toymaker is the most fitting shop for toddlers and preschoolers at Star Wars: Galaxy’s Edge.
 This stall offers handcrafted toys and collectibles, many in wood.
 The plush are definitely popular with the little ones!
 There are sturdy games and unique pieces.
 Just pay attention to the age recommendations, as some are 3+.

 It’s unlikely that you’ll be purchasing your toddler or preschool expensive Star Wars souvenirs but here are the details in case visiting one of these two shops is in your plans.

 Inside Savi’s Workshop guests can create their own custom hand-built Lightsabers.
 These one-of-a-kind Lightsabers have a steep cost that starts around $200 with additional components adding on to the price.

-Guests who visit Droid Depot will be able to choose from either a BB-series or R-series astromech.
+Guests who visit Droid Depot at Star Wars: Galaxy’s Edge will be able to choose from either a BB-series or R-series astromech.
 Droid parts will be delivered via conveyor belt, where guests can grab to construct their personal droid.
 Only two guests in each party will be permitted inside to build a single droid.
 Keep this in mind if you have a toddler or preschooler with you.

 Play Disney Parks App

 The Play Disney Parks App is a clever way to experience the parks with games, trivia and music.
 The app is a great way to pass time while waiting in line.
 Star Wars: Galaxy’s Edge is the first Disney park land designed to fully integrate with the Play Disney Parks mobile app.
 Mobile devices become a “Datapad” where guests can collect points by doing various tasks.